leptos-rs/book/src/view/05_forms.md

 gives us access to a correctly-typed HTML element.

 Take a look at [`web_sys` and `HtmlElement`](../web_sys.md) to learn more about using a `leptos::HtmlElement`.
-Also see the full CodeSandbox example at the end of this page.
+Also, see the full CodeSandbox example at the end of this page.

 ## Special Cases: `<textarea>` and `<select>`

-Two form elements tend to cause some confusion, in different ways.
+Two form elements tend to cause some confusion in different ways.

 ### `<textarea>`